CQCL/quantinuum-qircheck/README.md

 We use [ruff](https://github.com/astral-sh/ruff) and [pylint](https://pypi.org/project/pylint/)
 on the CI to check compliance with a set of style requirements (listed in `ruff.toml` and `.pylintrc`).
-You should run `pylint` over any changed files before submitting a PR, to catch any issues.

 An easy way to meet all formatting and linting requirements is to issue `pre-commit run --all-files` or `make lint` before sending a PR.